 Now, on to the virus issue.
 That boggled me a bit because I was always under the impression that cold sores were: a) outside the mouth, b) caused by a virus; and canker sores were: a) inside the mouth only, b) never caused by a virus.
 Turns out that if canker sores are overly painful or constantly recurrent, while it’s unlikely that they’re CAUSED by a virus, in those cases it’s probable that a virus is inhibiting the body’s natural resources used to kill them off.
 And it’s actually the same virus that causes cold sores: herpes.

 So there’s a gel called Zovirax that you can apply to the canker sores a few times a day, and again no worries if you swallow.
 HOWEVER, that gel is brand-name only and costs about $175 if you don’t have insurance.
-That was WITH my prescription discount card.
+That was WITH my prescription discount card (there are a bunch of free ones these days, try them all).
 I believe the full retail was like $250 for a tiny tube.
 Needless to say, I asked about an oral version.
 The pharmacist said there was a generic Zovirax (Acyclovir) to be taken orally and the only thing to consider is that tablets might take longer to get the mouth problem under control since they go through your entire blood stream, and also taking oral antivirals can cause more side effects than just using a topical gel.
 But he called my dentist and asked if switching to capsules would be okay.
 They discussed dosage instructions and he finally agreed.
 400mg 3x per day for 7 days.
 Basically taken like an antibiotic: make sure you finish it even if you feel better.
 I guess it’s primarily used for genital herpes and shingles, believe it or not.

 Now, when I got back home I *DID* go in for the laser procedure.
 I did NOT, however, think to ask about the price.
 It was $52 for the office visit plus $98 per “area” he needed to “laser”.
 I had 3 areas so the grand total was about $350.
 Oh well, I figured, I spent that much at the mall on vacation so why not.
 It was interesting, too, because he doesn’t do this procedure often so his entire staff was in the room wearing special goggles and observing his every move.
 It was like on House when they’re in the observation room.
 But I digress.